corbindavenport/noplugin/README.md

 __New in NoPlugin 2.0:__
 * QuickChrome is now NoPlugin!
 * Added support for RealPlayer and Windows Media Player content.
-* Automatically opens content unsupported by the browser in a media player
+* Automatically opens content unsupported by the browser in a media player.
-* Fixed common MutationObserver error and layout bugs
+* Fixed common MutationObserver error and layout bugs.
-* Rewritten code
+* Rewritten codebase for better performance.

-__New in QuickChrome 1.2:__
-* Added option to report pages broken.
-* Minor UI tweaks and bug fixes.

-__New in QuickChrome 1.1:__
-* Improved replacing QuickTime plugin objects with QuickChrome player.

-__New in QuickChrome 1.0:__
-* Initial release

 ---------------------------------------------------------